Personalised farewell ceremonies

 A close up of white flowers in a garden

 A humanist funeral is non-religious.
-It places the life of the person who has died at the very heart of the ceremony, focusing on their achievements, their connections to others and the legacy of their contributions to family, community and the wider world.
+It places the life of the person at the very heart of the ceremony, focusing on their achievements, their connections to others and the legacy of their contributions to family, community and the wider world.

 I believe a farewell ceremony should both acknowledge the pain of loss and gently uplift those who gather to say goodbye.